RRucik/RecipeProject/README.md

 ![image](https://user-images.githubusercontent.com/49364059/111044074-a6720700-8446-11eb-91ad-01965b516d73.png)

 From here user can delete permanently chosen recipe by clicking trash bin button.
-After deleting this recipe it can be seen that it is no longer displayed when searched:
+After deleting it can be seen that this recipe will no longer be displayed when searched:

 ![image](https://user-images.githubusercontent.com/49364059/111044102-d8836900-8446-11eb-9326-49efe95dc0d9.png)